terroo/terroo.github.io/_posts/2018-08-31-how-to-install-programs-via-layman-in-gentoo.md

 emerge --sync
 {% endhighlight  %}

-Now add a layman repository, [click here to see the full list of repositories available](https://overlays.gentoo.org/).
+Now add a layman repository, [click here to see the full list of repositories available](https://overlays.gentoo.org/) or run `sudo layman -L` to see the full list of repositories available locally.

 For this example I'm going to add the [raiagent](https://github.com/leycec/raiagent) repository